If a doctor forcefully takes blood to save a life, can he claim protection and escape punishment under section 81 IPC?

 Note: Doctrine of necessity attracts when small harm is caused to avoid significant harm.
 In this case, it nowhere attracts this phrase.
 To understand in detail refer to R vs. Dudley and Stephens which is the landmark case of section 81 IPC.

-This is a guest post that has been completely written by the below mentioned author.
+This is a guest post that has been completely written by Prachi Gupta.
 I, the admin of WritingLaw, just formatted the article and styled it.
-I have not touched the written part of the article except minor grammatical corrections.
+I have not touched the written part of the article except for minor grammatical corrections.